 Furthermore, engine components have also lost weight.
 The clutch, balance shafts, rare-earth alternator, thin-walled engine covers, magnesium and a low inertia crankshaft are all lighter.

 More Torque Lower Down

 Triumph asserts that the Thruxton RS is punchier than the R model delivering a “..higher torque punch low down and across the entire rev range, peaking at 112Nm @ 4.850 rpm, 700 rpm lower than the Thruxton R”.

-As you might expect Thruxton RS owners will have access to the full Triumph Parts and accessories catalogue, meaning you can customise the look of the bike with genuine Triumph parts.
+Thruxton RS owners will have access to the full Triumph parts and accessories catalogue, as you might expect.
+Meaning, the Thruxton RS can be given a custom makeover with genuine Triumph parts.